Originally published in October 2024. Last updated on February 24, 2025.

 1. Work on your local SEO

-Local search engine optimization improves your chances of customers in your service area finding you on search engines.
+Local search engine optimization improves the chances of customers in your service area finding you on search engines.

-The best place to focus your local pest control SEO efforts is Google—it’s where 82% of searches happen worldwide.
+The best place to focus your local pest control SEO efforts is Google—it’s where nearly 80% of searches happen worldwide.
 Here’s how to do that:

 - Set up a Google Business Profile to show up for customers who search for pest control businesses near them.